getgauge/docs.gauge.org/reports.rst

 .. code-block:: console

-    gauge --install spectacle
+    gauge install spectacle

-To install a specific version of spectacle plugin use the ``--plugin-version`` flag.
+To install a specific version of spectacle plugin use the ``--version`` flag.

 .. code-block:: console

-    gauge --install spectacle --plugin-version 0.0.2
+    gauge install spectacle --version 0.0.2

 **Offline Installation**: